krogank9/kbe_godot_demo/README.md

 	kbe_plugin/KBEngine.gd: Set as Singleton which starts/manages plugin kbe_plugin/Args.gd: Modify to change KBE client settings kbe_plugin/Entity.gd: Entity base class.
 All entities in kbe_scripts inherit this.
-	Note Entity.renderObj property is a weakref.
+	Note Entity.renderObj property is stored in a weakref with a setget.

 	kbe_scripts/: Contains all client entity definitions.
 Place all yours here kbe_scripts/Account.gd: Account client entity definition.
 Created on login